Results

 Mystical experience on par with a moderate psilocybin dose.

-Researchers administered the mystical experience questionnaire to 780 respondents about OM and found that it equates to the second highest dose of psilocybin.
-Remarkably, in OM you are only tapping into your own neurobiology without the use of any substance.
+Researchers administered the mystical experience questionnaire to 780 respondents about OM and found that OM equates to the second highest dose of psilocybin.

 OM evokes strong changes in the emotional regulation centers in the brain.